 Teaching girls about money management and empowering them to make good financial decisions is part of troop financial management.
 Since girls are choosing their own Girl Scout experiences, they can also make decisions on the resources that support their Girl Scout adventure.
 Consider the following as you guide them in the best management of their troop funds:

-- What is the grade level of the troop, and how much understanding do they have of money and bank accounts?
-(Girl Scout Daisies will have adults handle their troop finances; Girl Scout Brownies understand that things cost money and will begin to have an understanding of what is needed to achieve their goals.) - What are the goals of the troop? - What are the girls learning by the way that the troop funds are managed? - · What do they need to learn? - If girls join the troop or leave the troop, how will the funds be managed? - 1.
-If a girl leaves Girl Scouts, the funds remain the property of the troop. - 2.
-If a girl transfers to another troop, a portion of the funds will follow her.
+- What is the grade level of the troop and how much understanding do they have of money and bank accounts?
+(Girl Scout Daisies will have adults handle their troop finances; Girl Scout Brownies understand that things cost money and will begin to have an understanding of what is needed to achieve their goals.) - What are the goals of the troop? - What are the girls learning by the way that the troop funds are managed?
+What do they need to learn? - What if girls join the troop or leave the troop, how will the funds be managed? - 1.
+If a girl leaves Girl Scouts the funds remain property of the troop. - 2.
+If a girl transfers to another troop a portion of the funds may follow her at the discretion of the troop.
 This is an important discussion to have with the girls in the troop, focusing on fairness and equitable reward.
-If the troop decides not to transfer funds when a girl joins another troop a detailed statement as to the reasons why must be provided to the director of regional services within two weeks of the girl transferring.